BetulBot/BetulBot/README.md

 The bot uses the environment variable BOT_TOKEN to set the token.

-You can use [dotenv](https://github.com/motdotla/dotenv) to set the environment variable locally.
+You can use [dotenv](https://github.com/motdotla/dotenv) to set it.

 Just create a .env file in the root directory of the project and enter there your bot token in the following format
 ```